Skip to main content

 4. Deploy a token end-to-end

-The --execute flag prepares, signs locally, sends, and pays through x402 in one step.
+Preparing is free; the --execute flag also sends and pays the x402 charge in one step.
+With --execution-mode brickken-relayed you omit --signer-address and --agent-wallet — Brickken’s relayer signs, pays gas, and becomes the token owner.
 The --json flag makes the output machine-readable so you can pipe it into jq.

 When create-token --execute succeeds, the CLI waits for the deployment receipt and adds tokenAddress to the JSON output.
 Capture it for follow-up commands: